3 Days Later

 “Uagh—!”
 Siyuakén doubled over in her seat, the sudden motions of the vehicle catching her by utter surprise.
 “Ah… Kaoné, you…”

 Kaoné and Siyuakén glanced over at Kevérin before slowly looking around themselves.
-No less than five levitating autoturrets had their guns trained on the three Chaotics, and standing some distance away was a massive humanoid robot, nearly 16 meters tall, staring down at the vehicle as if it were an impassable sentry.
+No less than five levitating autoturrets had their guns trained on the three Chaotics, and standing some distance away was a large humanoid robot, just over 8 meters tall, staring down at the vehicle as if it were an impassable sentry.

 “What the hell is a Tekdecénian Recon Mech doing here?!”
 Kevérin exclaimed.

 “Looks like you were right about the trap thing…” Kaoné admitted quietly.

 Siyuakén sighed in irritation.
 “Of course I am…”

 Any further conversation was cut short as the mech’s loudspeakers flipped on.
 “What’re you doin’ here?”

 “Wow, his voice is really deep,” Kaoné commented in response to the pilot’s question.

 “He doesn’t know we’re Chaotics,” Kevérin muttered, “well — he could know one of us is, since you righted the vehicle so easily.
 But — Siyuakén, how quickly would you be able to take out the autoturrets?”

 “You want to fight?
 Already?” the Electrotechnic hissed.